florist-notes/CNN-GoogLeNet/README.md

 <img src="https://github.com/SKKSaikia/CNN-GoogLeNet/blob/master/img/in.jpg">

 In the inception module (Naïve inception module) they are applying different kinds of filter operations in parallel.
-We have our input coming from the previous layer, and apply conv ( 1x1, 3x3 & 5x5 ) & a pooling layer in parallel.
+We have our input coming from the previous layer, and apply conv ( 1x1, 3x3 & 5x5 filters ) & a pooling layer in parallel.
 We get different outputs from these filter operations and then we concatenate all these filter outputs together ‘depth’ wise.
 Then it creates a single tensor output, that is going to pass down to the next layer.
 This was the initial idea of the authors, but <b>THE PROBLEM?</b> = Computational Complexity.

 Let's take an example, suppose we have an input image ( 28x28x256 ) to an inception module & we have convolutions :